O'Hara Group

 Still having trouble?

-Sometimes it helps to start with a very simple diagram first, such as
+Sometimes it helps to start with a very simple diagram first, such as A->B: test

 Make sure that is working first, before gradually adding more actors, messages, notes etc.